Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

 These developments have also inspired some works on the application of quantum information theory techniques to the use of multiple optical receivers or apertures to perform long-baseline interferometry~\cite{Cosmo2020, Wang2021, Bojer2022, Sajjad2023}.
 Such a collection of telescopes roughly emulates a single giant telescope with a size equal to the largest distance (baseline) between two nodes of the array, and its working principle consists of interferometrically exploiting the path-length difference of light arriving at two different observation points~\cite{Campbell1987,Lawson1999,Monnier2003}.
 In such a receiver, information can be extracted in two ways in principle.
 There is the information contained in the path difference between the light collected at different sites, and then there is also spatial resolution residing in the multi-spatial-mode light collected by each telescope.
 While most of the works in this field from a quantum information theory point of view have focused on the former alone and mostly taken individual receivers to be small, both effects have been considered in full detail in~\cite{Sajjad2023}, as the first such treatment.
 They discuss three broad sets of approaches for combining the light collected by different telescopes.
-First, when the telescopes are close to, e.g., within a few meters of, one another, we can use at each site a carved out piece of a giant parabola spanning the entire baseline, and focus the light on to a common imaging screen where it can be measured.
+First, when the telescopes are close to, e.g., within a few meters of, one another, we can use at each site a carved out piece of a giant parabola spanning the entire baseline, and focus the light on to a common imaging screen where it can be measured, e.g., by a single SPADE whose modal basis is matched to the problem at hand and the PSF of the effective compound aperture system.
 For larger distances where this is not feasible, we can use a spatial mode sorter at each site, couple the individual local first-few orders of information-rich orthogonal spatial modes into single mode fibers (SMFs), bring them to a central location, process them in a linear interferometer, and measure the outputs with shot-noise-limited photon detectors.
-This is mathematically equivalent to carrying out a spatial mode measurement on a (hypothetical) giant imaging screen spanning the entire baseline~\cite{Sajjad2023}.
-A related mathematically-equivalent possibility is to employ multi-spatial-mode `light pipes' or vacuum beam guides~\cite{Huang2023} that carry the entire multi-mode light from each telescope to a central location, feed them into a linear interferometer made of bulk elements (e.g., beam splitters) that preserve the multi-spatial-mode information, and measure the outputs of the interferometer after spatial mode sorting at each output.
+This is mathematically equivalent to carrying out a SPADE measurement on a (hypothetical) giant image plane spanning the entire baseline~\cite{Sajjad2023} discussed above.
+A related equivalent possibility is to employ multi-spatial-mode `light pipes' or vacuum beam guides~\cite{Huang2023} that carry the entire multi-mode light from each telescope to a central location, feed them into a linear interferometer made of bulk elements (e.g., beam splitters) that preserve the multi-spatial-mode information, and measure the outputs of the interferometer after spatial mode sorting at each output.
 One could use the light-pipe based interferometric receiver as above, but use bucket detectors at each output of the interferometer rather than spatial-mode-resolved detection.
 Such a strategy would reap the benefit of the baseline, but not extract scene information contained in local high-order spatial modes.